advancedLow RiskNeutral / Arbitrage

 Reverse Conversion

-Short stock + long call + short put.
-An arbitrage play exploiting put-call parity.
+Short stock + long call + short put — an arbitrage play exploiting put-call parity.

 What is a Reverse Conversion?